Skip to content

 How do I handle WebSocket connections through an Ingress?

-ingress-nginx supports WebSockets out of the box -- no special configuration needed.
+Ingress-nginx supports WebSockets out of the box -- no special configuration needed.
 For long-lived connections, increase the proxy timeouts: set nginx.ingress.kubernetes.io/proxy-read-timeout and proxy-send-timeout to higher values (e.g., "3600" for one hour).
 Traefik also handles WebSockets natively.

 Should I use annotations or CRDs for Ingress configuration?